castframework/cast2/README.md

 The goal of a satellite contract is to improve individual token tracking in block explorers, it achieve it by implementing an ERC20 interface.

-When a when tokenId is minted a Sattelite Contract is deployed.
+When a tokenId is minted a Sattelite Contract is deployed.

 When the ERC1155 move tokens it call the corresponding satellite so to emit Transfer event.